PSeegers97/ADSMotoric/README.md

 After experimenting a bit with the kNNImputer I decided to set the `nearest_neighbors` to 6 as other values don't improve much in our model.

 For overfitting prevention there are also two different "tasks".
-The first one is a binary classification problem (ADD MQ BINARY TO MERGING) and the second one is a multilabel classification problem this has been done by converting the multiclass column MQ category into a multilabel column using the LabelBinarizer from Sklearn.preprocessing.
+The first one is a binary classification problem and the second one is a multilabel classification problem this has been done by converting the multiclass column MQ category into a multilabel column using the LabelBinarizer from Sklearn.preprocessing.

 <h3>Data explanation</h3>